patbhakta/vps/readme.md

 2. The password for that user
 3. The domain name you want to use (that you already own).
 For instance, I have tvl.st and want a n8n server to be reached at n.tvl.st, so here I enter tvl.st and press enter.

 After running the script, you will need to log out.
 Before logging back in, let's edit your ssh config file to make it easier to connect.
 Think of the name you would like to use to connect.
-I use hstgr throughout the videos, so I will use that.
 If you don't have a config file, create one at `~/.ssh/config`.
 You want at least this entry:

 ```
-Host hstgr
+Host vps
     HostName ipaddress
     User theusernameyoucreated
     IdentityFile ~/.ssh/thekeyyoucreatedintheinstall
 ```

 Save that.
-Then you can run `ssh hstgr` to connect to your server.
+Then you can run `ssh vps` to connect to your server.

-### Hostinger Firewall

-Now that you are in, lets go to the [Hostinger HPanel](https://hpanel.hostinger.com).
-Click **Manage** next to the VPS you created.
-Under the panel with the stats for your VPS, click **Firewall**.
-Click the add firewall button and give it a name.
-Click the 3 dots and choose Edit.
-You want a rule that drops everything, then add a rule to accept HTTPS, and another to accept SSH.
-Set the source for all of them to be Any.
-Then make sure that firewall is enabled.

 ## Tailscale